vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+clicking on a door or a collectable should be an inline feature.
+In Vr you should have to grab the collectable and press a button to toggle the door

+   - vr emit : collect_substitue, entity_id
+   in inline: emit collect_substitue, entity_id

+   in collect manager, make it dissapear

 waveNumber will increase with total amound of leader time spent in space without a disconnect wave increase every 60 seconds.